SoftyDuck/FalixNodes-Desktop/README.md

  - Visual Studio (Windows)
    - Development with C++
  - Visual C++ Redistributable (Windows)
+ - At least 2GB of storage (macOS/Linux/Other)
- - At least 8GB of storage
+ - At least 8GB of storage (Windows)

 It's also a good idea to have a capable code editor and be familiar with the fundamentals of the ElectronJS framework.